Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 Any of the RPC timer statistics would help here.
 If the latency is abnormally high, master might be under a lot of load.
 Consider using a more powerful master node.

-#### Worker
+#### Number of concurrent clients on a worker

+The number of concurrent clients that are actively reading from/writing to a worker can be found by:

+* Worker.ActiveClients

+You may also find other helpful information regarding the read/write performance associated with the current level of concurrency in metrics like:

+ * Worker.BytesReadDirectThroughput
+ * Worker.BytesReadRemoteThroughput
+ * Worker.BytesReadDomainThroughput
+ * Worker.BytesReadUfsThroughput
+ * and so on

+> Note: Which metrics best reflects the performance of your current workload heavily depends on
+> the nature of your workload.

 Client connections to the worker are long lived, lasting the duration of a block read.
 Therefore, the number of concurrent clients should be used to estimate the resource requirements, as opposed to converting to operations per second like the master.

-Concurrent clients can be estimated with the same formula.

-Using the same example as the master, in a deployment with 2 users, 50 Presto worker nodes (with 200 task concurrency), and 50 Alluxio nodes, the estimations would come out to the following
+Concurrent clients can be estimated as below.
+In a deployment with 2 users, 50 Presto worker nodes (with 200 task concurrency), and 50 Alluxio nodes, the estimations would come out to the following
 * 50 (Presto workers) x 200 (task concurrency) / (50 (workers) x 0.5 (distribution)) = 400